 Remembering Beloved Alumna and Former First Lady, Barbara Pierce Bush '43

-The entire Ashley Hall community is saddened to learn of the passing of one of its most esteemed and beloved alumnae, Barbara Pierce Bush, Class of 1943.
-Our thoughts and prayers are with the entire Bush family during this difficult time.
+In April, the entire Ashley Hall community was saddened to learn of the passing of one of its most esteemed and beloved alumnae, Barbara Pierce Bush, Class of 1943.

 We treasure the memories of Barbara Bush’s visits to campus, most recently in February 2016 when our students had the pleasure of escorting her through the Elizabeth Rivers Lewine ’54 House for Global Studies, home of Ashley Hall’s international studies program.
 We especially relished hearing about her own Ashley Hall adventures, told with her signature warmth and wit.